SuperLeaf1995/OpenAuto2/README.md

 * https://discord.gg/JFp7QxP

 # Contribution
-Want to contribute?, Fell free to do a poll request.
+Want to contribute?, Feel free to do a poll request.

 # Credits
 * [minus](https://github.com/minusyt23) - Doing the physics and game engine stuff (basically the core)